kirmar/delaysay/README.md

 ## Set up payment

-TBD
+Create a Stripe account at https://dashboard.stripe.com/register

+Verify your email and activate your account.

+Connect Stripe to Lambda:

+- Under **"Developers"**, click **"Webhooks"**
+- Click **"Add endpoint"**
+- Paste the URL of your Stripe checkout Lambda's API Gateway endpoint.
+Check template.yaml if you're not sure of the path.
+- Also add a hooks.slack.com endpoint??

+Save the Stripe signing signature:

+- (I'm actually not sure where the signing signature came from.)
+- ??Under **"Developers"**, click **"API keys"**??
+- ??Click **"Reveal live key token"**??
-Save the signing signature in the SSM Parameter Store.
+- Save the key in the SSM Parameter Store.
 Its parameter name should be the value of $DELAYSAY_STRIPE_CHECKOUT_SIGNING_SECRET.

+If you want to add team members:

+- Click **"Settings"**
+- Under **"Team and Security"**, click **"Team members"**
+- Click **"New user"** and input the team member's information

 ## Create customer master key (CMK)

 In your KMS console, create a new key.
-- For the key type, select **"Symetric"**
+- For the key type, select **"Symmetric"**
 - For the key material origin, select **"KMS"**
 - For the alias, type in the value of $DELAYSAY_KMS_MASTER_KEY_ALIAS
 - For the key administrators, select **"admin"**